Odisha: Biodiversity

-According to a Forest Survey of India report released in 2012, Odisha has 48,903 km2 of forests which cover 31.41% of the state's total area.
-The forests are classified into: dense forest (7,060 km2), medium dense forest (21,366 km2), open forest (forest without closed canopy; 20,477 km2) and scrub forest (4,734 km2).
-The state also has bamboo forests (10,518 km2) and mangroves (221 km2).
-The state is losing its forests to timber smuggling, mining, industrialisation and grazing.
+According to a Forest Survey of India report released in 2012, Odisha has 48,903 km2 of wild forest, covering 31.41% of the state's total area.
+The forests are classified into areas of dense forest (7,060 km2), medium dense forest (21,366 km2), open forest (forest without closed canopy; 20,477 km2) and scrub forest or scrubland (4,734 km2).
+The state also has bamboo forests (10,518 km2) and tidal areas of mangrove swamp (221 km2).
+The state is gradually losing its wilderness areas to timber smuggling, deforestation, destructive mining, and general urban industrialisation, as well as livestock grazing.
 There have been attempts at conservation and reforestation.

-Due to the climate and good rainfall, Odisha's evergreen and moist forests are suitable habitats for wild orchids.
+Due to the climate and good rainfall, Odisha's evergreen and moist forests are uniquely suitable habitats for wild orchids.
 Around 130 species have been reported from the state.
-97 of them are found in Mayurbhanj district alone.
-The Orchid House of Nandakanan Biological Park hosts some of these species.
+Around 97 of them are found in Mayurbhanj district alone.
+The Orchid House of the Nandankanan Zoological Park maintains some of these species.

-Simlipal National Park is a protected wildlife area and tiger reserve spread over 2,750 km2 of the northern part of Mayurbhanj district.
-It has 1078 species of plants, including 94 orchids.
-The sal tree is the primary tree species there.
-The park has 55 mammals, including barking deer, Bengal tiger, common langur, four-horned antelope, Indian bison, Indian elephant, Indian giant squirrel, Indian leopard, jungle cat, sambar deer, and wild boar.
-There are 304 species of birds in the park, such as the common hill myna, grey hornbill, Indian pied hornbill and Malabar pied hornbill.
-It also has 60 species of reptiles, notable among which are the king cobra, banded krait, and tricarinate hill turtle.
-There is also a mugger crocodile breeding program in nearby Ramtirtha.
+Simlipal National Park is a protected wildlife area and Bengal tiger reserve spread over 2,750 km2 of the northern part of Mayurbhanj district.
+The park has around 1,078 species of plants, including 94 of the aforementioned orchids.
+The sal is the primary tree species.
+For fauna, the park is home to around 55 species of mammal, including the Bengal tiger, chital, chousingha, common langur, gaur, Indian elephant, Indian giant squirrel, jungle cat, leopard, muntjac, sambar, small Indian civet and wild boar.
+There are over 300 species of birds in the park, such as the common hill myna, as well as grey, Indian pied and Malabar pied hornbills.
+There are also some 60 species of reptiles and amphibians, including the famed king cobra, plus banded krait and tricarinate hill turtle.
+There is also a mugger crocodile breeding programme in nearby Ramtirtha.

 The Chandaka Elephant Sanctuary is a 190 km2 protected area near the capital city, Bhubaneswar.
-However, urban expansion and over-grazing have reduced the forests and are driving herds of elephants to migration.
-In 2002, there were about 80 elephants.
-But by 2012, their numbers had been reduced to 20.
-Many of the animals have migrated toward the Barbara reserve forest, Chilika, Nayagarh district, and Athagad.
-Some elephants have died in conflicts with villagers, while some have died during migration from being electrocuted by power lines or hit by trains.
-Outside the protected area, they are killed by poachers.
-Besides elephants, the sanctuary also has Indian leopards, jungle cats and chitals.
+However, urban expansion and over-grazing have reduced the forests, driving the herds of elephants to migrate away, as well as increasing human-elephant conflicts—which sometimes results in injury and death (on both sides).
+Some elephants have died in conflicts with villagers, while some have died during migration after being accidentally electrocuted by power lines or even hit by trains.
+Outside the protected area, they are killed by ivory poachers.
+In 2002, there were about 80 elephants, but by 2012, their numbers had been reduced to 20.
+Many of the animals have migrated toward the Barbara Reserve forest, Chilika, Nayagarh district, and Athagad.
+Besides elephants, the sanctuary also has leopards, jungle cats and herds of chital.